Privacy choices

 What is the Hue Codex image eyedropper?

-Hue Codex Image Eyedropper is a free browser-based tool that samples HEX colors from a local image by letting you click pixels on a preview canvas.
+Hue Codex Image Eyedropper is a free browser-based tool that samples colors from a local image with a live cursor readout, magnified pixel loupe, source-image coordinates, and pinned sample exports.

 Are uploaded images sent to a server?